The Annual Young Artists Competition

 First Place: Dorothy Allen Turner Award – $1,500

 This award honors the memory of Dorothy Allen Turner, longtime LaGrange resident, devoted supporter of music in the community, and widow of Dr. Render Turner.
 Dot’s daughter Isabelle Knight is a former member of the LSO and her granddaughter Callie Knight Hammond is the current assistant concert master of the LSO as well as the conductor of the youth string ensemble.
 Her son in law, Charles Knight, is a past President of the Symphony board.
 The Cash award of $1,500 includes the opportunity to perform as guest soloist with the LaGrange Symphony Orchestra.
-1st place winner appears with the LaGrange Symphony Orchestra in Callaway Auditorium during the last concert of the year of the Subscription Series.
+1st place winner appears with the LaGrange Symphony Orchestra in Callaway Auditorium during the following concert season.

 Second Place: Max Kaplan Award – $1,000